Word Smith: Caliphate

 According to Google, caliphate is an Arabic word that refers to an area containing an Islamic steward, known as a Caliph.
 The word has been bantered about by various generals at the Pentagon, as if it were a curse word.
 But where is the caliphate exactly?

 In another definition, the word caliphate refers to a person, and not an area.
 This person is someone who is beyond a steward; he is considered to be the religious successor to the Islamic profit, Mohammad, the leader of the Muslim faith and principal figure of the Quran.

 - (Arabic: خِلافة khilāfa the area for the Islamic steward)

 - (Arabic: خَليفة khalīfah the person who is considered a religious successor to Muhammad)

 When President Obama says that there is a caliphate what does he mean?
 The person or the place?
 We do not know, because he doesn’t either.

-Secretary of State Kerry seems to be resolute: he knows the distinction between these two definitions.
+During the Obama administration, the US Secretary of State, John Kerry, seems to be resolute: he knows the distinction between these two definitions.
 So it must be the Muslims who are confused.
 Maybe not.